-- (a) Presenting a micro-lesson.
-The student now is given the opportunity to present his designed and prepared micro-lesson with the aim of practicing the teaching skill of concern.
-In most cases, the micro-lesson is presented to fellow students who act as "pupils".
-During the presentation it also is desirable that one or another record (sound, video, film) be made of it. - (b) Feedback and evaluation.
+(a) Presenting a microlesson.
+The student now is given an opportunity to present his/her designed and prepared microlesson with the aim of practicing the teaching skill of concern.
+In most cases, the microlesson is presented to fellow students who act as "pupils".
+During the presentation it also is desirable that one or another record (sound, video, film) be made of it.

+(b) Feedback and evaluation.
 The principle of feedback is of essential importance in microteaching.
 Feedback is the information the student receives regarding his attempts to master a particular teaching skill.
-The aim of feedback is to make him aware of his progress in mastering the teaching skill and thus to be able to evaluate and improve himself.
+The aim of feedback is to make him/her aware of his/her progress in mastering the teaching skill and thus be able to evaluate and improve him/herself.
 (Turney, Clift, Dunkin, and Traill, 1973: 83).